DravaMmonk/COMP90042_2026/README.md

 | :exclamation:  You need to put the code that you conduct all actions for this section in the [ipynb template](https://colab.research.google.com/drive/1CjlVXdEsioH_iGOHUbmrhimTLRXGJIt0?usp=sharing) |
 |-----------------------------------------|

-**Project Rules**

-You MUST follow the rules below.
-Any team found to break any of these rules will receive zero marks for their project.
+### You MUST follow the rules below.
+Any team found to violate these rules will receive **zero marks** for the project.

+### 1) Model Design

-1) You're encouraged to explore different models for the task.
-Regarding sequence processing components, you MUST use one of the following architectures: RNN, LSTM, GRU, or Transformer.
-You may use deep-learning libraries (e.g. PyTorch) to import these sequence processing components (i.e., you do not have to implement RNN from scratch).
-You should read relevant publications to guide your system design, but you MUST NOT copy any open-source code from publications (i.e., the fact-checking system must be implemented by you).
+You are encouraged to explore different models for the task.
+Your system MUST include at least one sequence modelling component based on one of the following architectures: RNN, LSTM, GRU, Transformer.

+You may use deep learning libraries (e.g., PyTorch) to implement these components (i.e., you do not need to implement them from scratch).

+You are encouraged to read relevant publications to guide your design.
+However, **you MUST NOT directly copy open-source project code** (e.g., from GitHub or published repositories).
+Your system must be implemented by your team.
-2) You are allowed to use in-context learning with open-source Large Language Models (LLMs) that can be executed within the free version of Google Colab, provided that:
-- No fine-tuning, gradient updates, or weight modifications are performed.
-- The model is open-source and can be loaded entirely on the free version of Google Colab (e.g., via CPU or available Colab GPU/TPU).
-- Models must fit within 12GB RAM and execute on a standard free-tier Colab GPU/TPU runtime without exceeding memory limits.
-- You use only the provided training data to construct prompts for in-context learning.
-- Examples of allowed use cases: prompting a small LLM (e.g., TinyLlama, DistilGPT2) via transformers or similar libraries, as long as the model fits on the free version of Google Colab and follows the above constraints.
-- You use the open-source LLMs or models published before 17 April, 2025.

-3) You MUST NOT use:
-- Any closed-source APIs or models (e.g., OpenAI GPT-3/4, Claude, Gemini, Copilot).
-- Any hand-crafted if-then rules for classification or prediction logic.

-4) The following deep-learning libraries are allowed: PyTorch, Keras, and TensorFlow.
-You may use Huggingface Transformers only for model loading and inference in the context of in-context learning, as per the above rules.
-Standard Python libraries (e.g., numpy, matplotlib) and NLP preprocessing toolkits (e.g., nltk, spacy) are also allowed.

-5) The model described in the report MUST be faithful to the submitted code and running log you submit.
-You MUST include the running log (with the reported result/performance) in the submitted ipynb file (more details about submission below).

-6) You are allowed to use the code provided in the workshop, as long as it does not violate any of the above constraints.
-You MUST NOT use open-source project code from GitHub or other public repositories.

-7) YOU MUST NOT submit any results to the leaderboard that were not generated directly by your final submitted code.
-Any post-hoc modifications to results (e.g., manual corrections or edits outside the code) are strictly prohibited.

-8) You MUST NOT use models that cannot be run in the free version of Colab (e.g., models too large to load on a Colab instance).

-9) You MUST use the given [code template](https://colab.research.google.com/drive/1CjlVXdEsioH_iGOHUbmrhimTLRXGJIt0?usp=sharing) for development.
-You may extend or restructure the provided code template, but core components must be preserved for grading compatibility.

-10) You MUST use only the provided training and development data when building and evaluating your system.

 <br/>

+### 2) Use of Large Language Models (LLMs)
+You are allowed to use Large Language Models (LLMs) as part of your system, provided that the following conditions are met:

+- **Only open-source models are allowed.**
+  You MUST NOT use any closed-source APIs or proprietary systems (e.g., OpenAI GPT, Claude, Gemini, Copilot).
+- **Models must be runnable on the free version of Google Colab.**
+  This means:
+  - The model must fit within standard Colab resource limits (e.g., ~12GB RAM)
+  - It must run without requiring paid APIs or external compute
+- **You may use LLMs in any way**, including:
+  - prompting / in-context learning
+  - fine-tuning
+  - parameter-efficient tuning (e.g., LoRA)
+  - integration into hybrid architectures
+- **However, your contribution must be clear and substantial.**
+  Simply using an off-the-shelf model (e.g., prompting a pretrained LLM without modification or design justification) will **not** be sufficient for full marks.
+- You must clearly describe in your report:
+  - how the LLM is used
+  - what design decisions you made (e.g., model selection, training strategy, system architecture) and why
+  - and what your **technical contribution** is beyond the base model

+### 3) Prohibited Methods
+You **MUST NOT** use:
+- Any closed-source APIs or models (e.g., OpenAI GPT-3/4, Claude, Gemini, Copilot)
+- Any hand-crafted if-then rules for classification or prediction logic

+### 4) Libraries and Code Usage
+The following libraries **are allowed**:
+- Deep learning: PyTorch, TensorFlow, Keras
+- HuggingFace Transformers (for model loading, training, and inference)
+- Standard Python libraries (e.g., NumPy, Matplotlib)
+- NLP toolkits (e.g., NLTK, spaCy)

+You may use **the code provided in workshops**

+You **MUST NOT** use external project code (e.g., copying full solutions or repositories from GitHub)

+### 5) Reproducibility
+The model described in your report **MUST match** your submitted code and results.

+You MUST include:
+- Running logs
+- Reported results

+in your submitted `.ipynb` file.

+### 6) Integrity

+You **MUST NOT** submit results that were not generated by your final submitted code.

+**Post-hoc modifications (e.g., manual edits to predictions)** are strictly prohibited.

+### 7) Compute Constraints

+You **MUST NOT** use models that cannot be run on the free version of Google Colab.

+### 8) Code Template

+You **MUST** use the provided [ipynb template](https://colab.research.google.com/drive/1CjlVXdEsioH_iGOHUbmrhimTLRXGJIt0?usp=sharing).
+You **may extend or restructure it, but core components** must remain for grading.

+### 9) Data Usage

+You **MUST use only the provided training and development datasets** for model training, tuning, and evaluation.

+You **MUST NOT** use any additional external datasets for training or evaluation.

+The use of **pretrained open-source models (e.g., LLMs)** is allowed, provided they comply with the LLM usage rules above.

 ## <img src="https://em-content.zobj.net/source/skype/289/test-tube_1f9ea.png" width="30" /> 3.
 Testing and Evaluation